Progress report for FNE22-033

 Both Jeff and Dawn are members of The American Chestnut Foundation (NYTACF) and the Northern Nut Growers Association (NYNGA).
 In addition, Dawn is a board member of the NYNGA, and Jeff is a director of the recently formed NYTCA Cooperative.
 Jeff also works part-time for SUNY Environmental Science and Forestry as their Chestnut Green House and Field Manager.
 Together, they published a book titled, “How to Grow Hazelnuts and Chestnuts”.

-Z’s Nutty Ridge currently has two part-time employees, and a third employee will join the farm in 2023.
+Z’s Nutty Ridge currently has one full time and one part-time employees, and a third employee will join the farm in 2024.
 The farm is 115 acres with two orchards that have deer exclusion fence on 15 acres with 12 acres planted with nut trees and room to expand.
 It is a fully equipped tree nursery, and they sell trees online and through word-of-mouth.
-There are currently two greenhouses with a third planned for 2022.
+There are currently three greenhouses.

 Z’s Nutty Ridge is in a unique position to study layering chestnuts.
 Their skills, knowledge, and experience, including their networked resources, Technical Advisor, and Key Cooperators should allow for maximum return.